montecristo7610/montecristo7610/README.md

 <a href="https://readme-typing-svg.demolab.com/demo/">
 <img src="https://readme-typing-svg.demolab.com/?lines=%20Fullstack%20and%20AI%20developer;%20%20%20Advanced%20mathematician&font=Fira%20Code&width=350&height=45&color=#2ecc71&vCenter=true&pause=3000&size=16"/></a><br>
-I am a highly competent and solution-driven professional Fullstack & AI developer and advanced mathematician with excellent educational background and progressive experience in the field of web application development by delivering exceptional services.
+I am a Senior Fullstack developer with excellent educational background and progressive experience in the field of web application development by delivering exceptional services.

 With over 7 years of experience at the intersection of Web development, AI, and advanced mathematics, I bring a unique blend of technical expertise and analytical skill to every project.
 As a seasoned Web and AI Developer and Mathematician, I specialize in creating innovative, high-performance solutions that not only meet business objectives but also drive innovative results.